functionland/progress/comms/testnet/alpha-release.md

 4. Build community / rapport with you (our most important early adopters).

 Without further adieu, please find instructions on how you can participate in the testnet on our docs portal page [over here](https://docs.fx.land/release/testnet_alpha).

+@TODO - include link to form + mention of rewards